Mikescher/SimpleCloudNotifier/scnserver/README.md

  - /send endpoint should be compatible with the [ webhook ] notifier of uptime-kuma (or add another /kuma endpoint)
    -> https://webhook.site/

+ - endpoint to list all servernames of user (distinct select)

 #### PERSONAL